fieldtrip/website/workshop/kenya2026.md

 3. [Research questions for EEG and ERPs](https://download.fieldtriptoolbox.org/workshop/kenya2026/slides/3%20-%20research%20questions%20for%20EEG%20and%20ERPs.pdf)

 {% include markup/yellow %}
-Last year in Port Harcour (Nigeria) we presented a week-long workshop that more-or-less covered the same topics, but in more detail.
+Last year in Port Harcourt (Nigeria) we presented a week-long workshop that more-or-less covered the same topics, but in more detail.
 The [slides](/workshop/nigeria2025/#slides) presented there are also shared, and many of the presentations were recorded on [video](/workshop/nigeria2025/#video-recordings).
 So if you want to go in more detail into something, you can check those out.
 {% include markup/end %}

 ## EEG demonstration